 A Quick Guide to the 2019 Changes is here.
 A detailed guide to the changes in the Concept Note and Project Proposal templates can be found here.
 It is highly recommended that you read both these documents to make sure your project has the best chance for success.
 In your Concept Note, you only need to define the overarching objective or goal of your project in sentence form (100 words or less).
 You will have the opportunity to list the specific outcomes and outputs of your project in the Project Proposal.
 Be careful to avoid confusing the objective of your project with the project’s outcomes and outputs.

 The Project Completion Date (PCD) was introduced in 2019 and replaces the ‘expected completion date’ that is stated on Concept Notes and Project Proposals.
 The PCD is the express date by which all aspects of project implementation, including disbursements, are to be completed.

 Furthermore, from 2019, projects selected in the second annual project session (Project Session 2) will be given the same amount of implementation time as projects selected in the first annual project session.
 This means all projects will have around 18-21 months to complete.

-These changes are captured in the revised Guidebook on APEC Projects.
-The new version is Edition 13 and you can find a copy here.
-A detailed summary of the differences between Edition 13 and the preceding edition can be found here.
+These changes are reflected in the current edition of the Guidebook on APEC Projects.
+The current version is Edition 14 and you can find a copy here.
+A summary of the differences between Edition 14 and the preceding edition can be found here.